How to manage an LLC loan

 Bottom line

-With business loan options ranging from term LLC bank loans with fixed interest rates to business lines of credit, you have ways to improve cash flow at your business.
+With business loan options ranging from term LLC bank loans with fixed interest rates to business lines of credit, you have options that will help you grow your business.
 But you need to be ready to pay back what you borrow, or you could compromise not just your company but also your personal finances.
+Making sure that you have steady streams of revenue, understand all the terms and costs of the loan agreement and keep close tabs on your budget will set you on the right path for managing your LLC loan.

 Frequently asked questions about LLC loans